swcarpentry/DEPRECATED-bc/novice/python/03-loop.md

 > are mutable:
 > both can be modified after they have been created.
 >
-> Programs that modify data in place can be harder to understand than ones that don't
+> In practice, allowing variables to change value after they've been created (in other
-> because readers may have to mentally sum up many lines of code
+> words, allowing mutable variables) can lead to hard-to-understand programs, because
-> in order to figure out what the value of something actually is.
+> readers may have to mentally trace through many lines of code in order to figure out
-> On the other hand,
+> what the value of something actually is.
+On the other hand, programs that use mutable
-> programs that modify data in place instead of creating copies that are almost identical to the original
+> variables can be much more efficient than programs that use only immutable variables,
-> every time they want to make a small change
+> because there is no need to create copies of variables for every desired change in
-> are much more efficient.
+> value.

 There are many ways to change the contents of in lists besides assigning to elements: